 Exercise caution when making yield comparisons among varieties.
 Variety yield should only be directly compared to the standard reference check.
 Actual head-to-head yield comparisons between other varieties may not have occurred.

-At least six station years of yield data collected over two years are required prior to reporting the figures in this publication.
+At least six station-years of yield data collected over two years are required before reporting the figures in this publication.
 For new varieties, Overall Yield is often the first indication of yield potential relative to the check.
 As additional data become available, yield performance is also expressed on the basis of environmental productivity (Yield Test Categories of Low, Medium, High and Very High).

 Yield rankings among varieties can change substantially due to growing conditions.
 To reflect these differences, results from a test site that produced high yield in a particular year are placed into the database for “high” yielding environments.
 The same site may contribute to the “low” yield category in a drought year, when yields are low.